drobazko/Connect-SDK-Cordova-Plugin/README.md

 #### 2. Add plugin to app

-    cordova plugin add cordova-plugin-connectsdk-cc
+    cordova plugin add cordova-plugin-connectsdk-chrome-cast

-Or for a specific version, such as 1.6.4
+Or for a specific version, such as 1.6.6

-    cordova plugin add cordova-plugin-connectsdk@1.6.4
+    cordova plugin add cordova-plugin-connectsdk@1.6.6

 You can also install a specific branch from Github (e.g. to install versions older than 1.6.0), such as sdk_1.3